codists/English-In-CS-Books/d.md

 adj.
 Dedicated describes sth or sb that is committed to or devoted to a particular purpose(专用的)。

 示例：In Chapter 6, you learned that Kubernetes uses a dedicated Service object to provide network connectivity to apps running in Pods.

+# defense

+- defend: de-("away, off") + fendere("to strike, hit, push")

+vi/vt. defend literally means to push away an attack(to protect from harm，保护，防卫，捍卫).

+- defense

+u. the act of pretect sth against attack。需要注意用法：defense of, defense against。

+- 示例

+He published an essay in defense of the freedom of the press(新闻)。

+There are many defenses against computer attacks, running the gamut from methodology to technology(《Operating System Concepts》第 637 页)。

 # disastrous